SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

     4. **In `test_case.py`, if the packet you're sending is for three handshakes and four-way termination, set the RDTHeader's test_case field as 20, otherwise set it as the current test case.**

-    5. We have made some changes to `test_case.py` to prevent timeouts.
+    5. We have made some changes to `test_case.py` to prevent timeouts and fix some bugs of `Header.py`.